SatyamVyas04/LearningFrontEnd/README.md

 ### HTML Basics

 In this section, you'll find projects and exercises related to HTML, the markup language used to structure web content.
 The projects here will cover essential HTML concepts and provide hands-on experience in creating web pages.

-**Projects Inside HTML Basics:**

-- Project 1: Introduction to HTML
-- Project 2: Building a Simple Web Page
-- Project 3: Creating Forms
-- ...

 For more in-depth information and documentation on HTML, refer to [MDN Web Docs](https://developer.mozilla.org/en-US/docs/Web/HTML).

 ### CSS Basics

 The CSS Basics section focuses on Cascading Style Sheets (CSS), which is used to control the presentation and layout of web pages.
 You'll work on projects to style HTML elements and make web pages visually appealing.

-**Projects Inside CSS Basics:**

-- Project 1: Styling Text and Fonts
-- Project 2: Working with Colors and Backgrounds
-- Project 3: Layout and Positioning
-- ...

 To explore CSS in greater detail and access comprehensive resources, check out [MDN Web Docs](https://developer.mozilla.org/en-US/docs/Web/CSS) and [FreeCodeCamp CSS Videos](https://www.freecodecamp.org/).

 ### JS Basics

 The JS Basics section delves into JavaScript, a powerful programming language that adds interactivity and functionality to web pages.
 You'll find projects and exercises to help you understand JavaScript's core concepts.

-**Projects Inside JS Basics:**

-- Project 1: Introduction to JavaScript
-- Project 2: DOM Manipulation
-- Project 3: Handling User Input
-- ...

 For guidance and additional learning materials on JavaScript, refer to [MDN Web Docs](https://developer.mozilla.org/en-US/docs/Web/JavaScript) and [FreeCodeCamp JavaScript Videos](https://www.freecodecamp.org/).

+## Prominent Projects in this Repo

 ## Contributing